davepinch/pinchy.cc/scratchpad.md

 title: "Scratchpad"
 hashtag: scratchpad
 ---

+# Latest Page

+Whatever the last change is, set it to /latest/

+# TODO:

 * LOOK AROUND YOU - style for next cue needs to be fixed
 * <look around you now> - do not link to cue
 * Link a snippet to its source page